truncs/deeprl/dagger/README.md

 # Dagger

-Dataset Aggregation (DAGGER) is a type of imitation learning algorithm that
+Dataset Aggregation (DAGGER) is a type of imitation learning algorithm that improves the policy by running it on the task and getting new samples with labels from experts, appends it to the existing training dataset and learns a new policy based on this data.
+This process repeats until the desired performance is achieved.

 ## Requirements